zakodium-oss/react-plot-docs/docs/400_hooks/300_functional.md

 ## usePan

-This hook adds an interactive pan to the plot to move in any direction while holding `SHIFT`.
+This hook adds an interactive pan to the plot to move in any direction while holding `ALT`.
 There are 2 steps in order to implement the pan:

 - wrap your plot component in `<PlotController>`
 - add the hook: `usePan();`